ticosx/TicosAudioLib/README.md

 Also, big thanks to @tueddy for getting the initial ESP32 porting into the tree!

--Earle F. Philhower, III
- earlephilhower@yahoo.com
+And thanks to Earle F. Philhower, III, the original author!